LAST UPDATED: 4/21/23 – Survive Hotel or Hostel without Air conditioning

 Drink a Lot of Water

-One of the most important things you can do to stay cool is to stay hydrated.
+One of the most important things you can do to stay cool when sleeping in a hotel or hostel with no air conditioning is to stay hydrated.
 If you don’t stay hydrated, then your core body temperature will rise.
 And if your core temperature rises, you will feel hot at night.
 This means you should watch how much alcohol you drink.
 Alcohol consumption dehydrates your body.

 Keep Shades Shut During the Day